mikevg466/yumi/README.md

-# React Redux Boiler
+# Yumi

-A boilerplate for future projects with a fleshed out folder structure.
-Uses React and Redux on the front-end, and has an Express server for the back-end.
+Yumi is a food calendar app to hold personal recipes and create a schedule for when to cook different meals.

-To learn more about the process and how to contribute, see the [Contribution Guide](https://github.com/mikevg466/react-redux-boiler/blob/master/CONTRIBUTING.md)
+To learn more about the process and how to contribute, see the [Contribution Guide](https://github.com/mikevg466/yumi/blob/master/CONTRIBUTING.md)

 ## Table of Contents
 1. [Available Scripts](#available-scripts)